MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netfirewallruleinprofile.md

 ---
-Description: Associates a firewall rule with a profile that it is in. ms.assetid: c5dae148-e59e-4d76-9544-8d49ed234adc
+description: Associates a firewall rule with a profile that it is in. ms.assetid: c5dae148-e59e-4d76-9544-8d49ed234adc
 title: MSFT\_NetFirewallRuleInProfile class